morganleroi/Yama/README.md

 **Stands for "Yet another movie app".

+### You can play with this awesome app at https://yama.azureedge.net/

 ## Test in local
 You need to have the following tools in order to build & run the app
 - Docker